AndroidTestBugReport/ReCDroid/README.md

 ```sh
    ./percerun_newsblur.sh
 ```
-   In this step, ReCDRoid will explore the app and try to reproduce bug based on the description of bug report.
+   In this step and on the emulator, ReCDRoid will explore the app and try to reproduce bug based on the description of bug report.
+The showing on emulator should be similar but not same to `Reproducing process video`(it is for another bug report).
 Please wait until it shows "matchcrash" and "execution time".
 It may run more than 1 hour for some difficult bugs.

 6. Run the reproducing result to show how to trigger the bug with "runCrash_`AppName`.sh ".
 ```sh
    ./runCrash_newsblur.sh
 ```
-   After you watch the event sequence in this result, you can manualy repeat them on the app.
+   The showing on emulator should be similar but not same to `Reproducing result` video.
+After you watch the event sequence on the emulator showing, you can manually repeat them on the app.
 This event sequence can trigger a crash as described in the bug report.

 7. Close all of the terminals and emulator before you want to test another bug report.